2018 Algerian Air Force Ilyushin Il-76 crash

 On 11 April 2018, an Ilyushin Il-76 military transport aircraft of the Algerian Air Force crashed shortly after take-off from Boufarik Airport, Boufarik, Algeria, which is near Blida and south-west of the capital, Algiers.
 All 257 people on board were killed, making the accident the deadliest air crash on Algerian soil.
-It is also the deadliest plane crash in Africa.

 Aircraft

 The aircraft was an Ilyushin Il-76TD of the Algerian Air Force's 347th Strategic Transport Squadron (347e Escadron de Transport Stratégique) produced by Tashkent Aviation Production Association.
 The aircraft, registered 7T-WIV, msn 1043419649, had first flown in 1994.